MedAmineBayoudha/TinyML/README.md

 ***-Google colaboratory data upload :***

 Open google Colaboratory platorm, Move to Files.
-Drag and drop your Up.csv and Right.csv files in the sample_data folder.
+Drag and drop your UPDOWN.csv, RIGHTLEFT.csv and IDLE.csv files in the sample_data folder.
 The Google colaboratory provides a Jupyter notebook that allows us to run our TensorFlow training in a web browser.

 ***-Extract Features to be used for the training :***